European shares hit 4-week high, boosted by banks and oil

 By Atul Prakash and Alistair Smout

-LONDON, May 25 (Reuters) - European equities jumped to a four-week high on Wednesday with banks buoyed by progress on talks towards securing a debt relief deal for Greece, and energy shares rose on the back of a rally in oil.
+LONDON, May 25 (Reuters) - European equities jumped to a four-week high on Wednesday, with banks buoyed after politicians made progress on talks over securing a debt relief deal for Greece, and energy shares rising on the back of a rally in oil.

-The FTSEurofirst 300 and the STOXX Europe 600 index both touched their highest levels since late April, climbing 1.4 percent to add to the previous session’s jump of more than 2 percent.
+The FTSEurofirst 300 and the STOXX Europe 600 index both hit their highest levels since late April, both rising 1 percent to add to the previous session’s jump of more than 2 percent.

-Banks rose after euro zone finance ministers agreed with Greece and the International Monetary Fund on a deal that will address Athens’ requests for debt relief.
+Greek shares rose 0.7 percent after euro zone finance ministers agreed with Greece and the International Monetary Fund on a deal that will address Athens’ requests for debt relief.

-“This deal is welcome, and it allows the current arrangement to progress.
-In a way it puts a lid back on the can of worms, but the worms are still in there,” Jasper Lawler, market analyst at CMC Markets, said.
+“The agreement should ensure that Greece remains little source of negative headline risk throughout the rest of the year ...
+The big question over the next 12 months is how quickly capital controls can be lifted and the economy can gradually return towards a path to normality,” Deutsche Bank analysts said in a note.

-The euro zone banking index was up 3.4 percent, led by lenders in the periphery.
-Shares in Caixabank, Banco Popular and Santander surged between 5.8 percent and 7.3 percent.
+Greek banks were up about 1 percent, while the euro zone banking index rose 2.3 percent.
+Shares in Alpha Bank, Caixabank, Banco Popular and Deutsche Bank rose between 1.6 percent and 5.7 percent.

-Deutsche Bank gained 4.1 percent, with some traders citing positive broker comments from JP Morgan.

-The top Greek index rallied in early deals as sovereign yields fell on the deal.
-It had been set to post its highest close since December 2015, until a late pullback saw it provisionally end flat.

 Energy shares were in demand after oil prices pushed closer to $50 a barrel, with U.S. crude hitting its highest in more than seven months after industry data suggested a larger-than-expected drawdown in U.S. crude inventories last week.

-Among fallers, British retailer Marks & Spencer slumped after it said its turnaround plan would cut into profits in the short term.
+Among fallers, British retailer Marks & Spencer slumped after it said its turnaround plan would hit profits in the short term.

-M&S was down 9 percent, the top decliner in the FTSEurofirst 300 index, after the company told investors to expect a short-term hit to profit as it pushes through a plan to turn around its underperforming clothing and homeware business.
+It was down 8 percent, the top decliner in the FTSEurofirst 300 index, after the company told investors to expect a short-term hit to profit as it pushes through a plan to turn around its underperforming clothing and homeware business.

 “Clothing and general merchandise performance remains unsatisfactory as difficult trading conditions persist, which leaves everything on the shoulders of a stronger performing but much lower-margin food segment,” Accendo Markets head of research, Mike van Dulken, said.